buildbot/buildbot/master/docs/manual/configuration/builders.rst

 * Their codebase, branch, project, and repository attributes match exactly
 * Neither source stamp has a patch (e.g., from a try scheduler)
-* Either both source stamps are associated with changes, or neither are associated with changes but they have matching revisions.
+* Either both source stamps are associated with changes, or neither is associated with changes but they have matching revisions.

 .. index:: Builds; priority